 Because of the additional time required to change control of our Board of Directors, the classified board proposal will tend to perpetuate present management.
 Without the ability to obtain immediate control of our Board, a takeover bidder will not be able to take action to remove other impediments to its acquisition of our Company, including a redemption of stockholder rights, the terms of which create obstacles to an acquisition of our Company, if we choose to grant such rights to our stockholders and empower our Board to effect such a redemption.
-Because the proposed classified Board amendment will result in an increase in amount of time required for a takeover bidder to obtain control of our Company without the of our outstanding voting stock, it will tend to discourage certain tender offers, perhaps including some tender offers that our stockholders may feel would be in their best interests.
+Because the proposed classified Board amendment will result in an increase in amount of time required for a takeover bidder to obtain control of our Company without the cooperation of our Board, even if the takeover bidder were to acquire a majority of our outstanding voting stock, it will tend to discourage certain tender offers, perhaps including some tender offers that our stockholders may feel would be in their best interests.
 The proposed classified Board amendment will also make it more difficult for our stockholders to change the composition of the Board even if our stockholders believe such a change would be desirable.